overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 *If you can solve any of the following problems, please let me know on reddit __/u/overflyer87__ or __YouTube @PenguinsLoveTech__!*

 * The multilib """capability""" of Python is just utterly ridiculous.
 3.6 works a little better than 2.7.
 They both sometimes work and sometimes don't.
 The very common dependcy of linux packages from Python nowadays is sad.
 I never noticed that until I did this project.
 Please keep coding in C, C++, C#, Rust, or Java, developers.
-The abstraction layers caused by script and web languages have nothing to do in an operating system  </rant> :-D
+The abstraction layers caused by script and web languages should not serve as a way to provide very core functionalities in an operating system  </rant>.
+High level user applications or browers of course, but bluetooth and Xorg...Come on! :-D

 * So since even patches that I tracked down with a lot of effort wont make Python work well in /usr/lib64 (standard is /usr/lib), I am thinking to restructure the toolchain and tell GCC and Binutils that my 32-bit folders will be named lib32 and my 64-bit folders lib. lib can then be symlinked to lib64 named folders.